trustbridge/intergov/DEVELOPMENT.rst

 Quickstart
 ----------

+Intergov is tighly coupled with the countries, so if you want to start it locally you will do it for some test countries.
+We have provided 2 demo setups - for Australia and China; it could be any other - just copy the docker-compose and env files and change variables accordingly.

+To start Australian setup:

+   * touch demo-AU-local.env
+   * PORTPREFIX=50 COMPOSE_PROJECT_NAME=AU docker-compose -f AU.yml up

+For China:

+   * touch demo-CN-local.env
+   * PORTPREFIX=50 COMPOSE_PROJECT_NAME=CN docker-compose -f AU.yml up

+About env files: the setups share demo-default.env and have demo-{country_name}.env importer (commited, contains country-specific values) and demo-{country_name}-local.env (gitignored).

+Local files could probably contain at least ``IGL_MCHR_SHARED_CHANNEL_URL`` variable - which is either some remote or local endpoint available to the containers (useful channel example - https://github.com/trustbridge/shared-db-channel)

+Setups are linked through the ``intercountries`` network and have hostnames equal to their container names (AU_ig_document_api and CN_ig_document_api). obj_spider has this network and can access document APIs from the both setups for example.

+Or use the pie.py helper:

+   (this needs to be rewritten as well as the script itself)

    touch demo-local.env
    python3.6 pie.py intergov.build
    python3.6 pie.py intergov.start
    python3.6 pie.py intergov.tests.unit
    python3.6 pie.py intergov.tests.integration

-or, using docker-compose directly:

-   $ touch demo-local.py
-   $ docker-compose up (or add -d to keep it running in the background)
-   $ (after it's started) docker-compose up tests-unit (unit tests)
-   $ (after it's started) docker-compose up tests-integration (integration tests)

-   $ (to clean it up) docker-compose down --volumes (note - you have to delete var/ directory as well)

-For integration tests going fine you need to have all containers started and running.
+For integration tests to succeed you need to have all containers started and running (run ``up`` without parameters)

 Expect the last part (integration tests) to take a minute or two.

-You will likely want to edit demo-local.env at some stage soon, see demo-local-example.env

 You can generate docs too with: